hiephamk/Web_PHP_Group_13/README.md

 #### Form 1 (Created by Nguyen Dinh Khanh Chi):
  - Form name: [Product Insert Form](https://github.com/hiephamk/Web_PHP_Group_13/blob/main/sub_page/product-create.php)
- - Purpose: To add items into table "Product" in database.
+ - Purpose: To add items to the table "Product" in the database.
  - Validations Applied: Product name is required and image link will be checked for invalid URL.

 #### Form 2 (Created by Nguyen Dinh Khanh Chi):